 “There seems to be an awful lot of…theming there,” she says, “That girly violet dress, long white hair—”

-“It’s not exactly as though I chose my own hair color, madame,” I retort snidely, already growing tired of this.
+“It’s not exactly as though I chose my own hair color, lady,” I retort snidely, already growing tired of this.

 “But you did choose to wear that thing,” she spits, pointing to my necklace.
 I originally intended on hide it within my robe, but then I got caught up in talking with Suzette…it would have been wiser if I had just done that first.
 But alas.